-TAX INCREMENT FINANCING

-YesWorkpaperYesNoReference

-Did the TIF authority submit to the county auditor, by February 1 of the fifth year following the year in which the parcel was certified, evidence that the required activity has taken place on each parcel in the district?
-1

-Part IV.
-Decertification § 469.177, subd.
-12 A. Was this TIF district decertified when the earliest of the following times was reached: The statutory maximum duration limit under Minn.
-Stat. § 469.176, subdivisions 1b to 1g; § 469.176, subd.
-1 2. the maximum duration limit as provided in the TIF plan; § 469.1763, subd.
-4 beginning in the sixth year following certification of a post-1990 TIF district, the outstanding bonds have been defeased and sufficient tax increment revenues have been set aside to pay, outstanding bonds and binding contracts entered into before or within five years of the certification of the district; or § 469.177, subd.
-12 4. upon the later of receipt by the county auditor of a written request for decertification from the authority or the decertification date specified in the request? В Did the authority file a confirmation of decertified TIF district form with its county auditor?
-C. Did the authority not receive any tax increment revenues from the county auditor following decertification of the district?

-Part V. Audit Conclusion

-The auditor must state a conclusion--based on this questionnaire and any other audit procedures performed--whether the client has complied with the legal provisions reviewed relating to Tax Increment Financing.
+M. Cu TAY INCDEMENT FINANCING 1 l I 337 1 Minn.
+Stat.
+Section TAX INCREMENT FINANCING Vac No Workpaper Reference Section Yes No Reference 8 460 176 Did the TIE outhority submit to the county auditor, by Echmany 1 of the fifth year § 469.176, subd.
+6 Did the TIF authority submit to the county auditor, by February 1 of the fifth year suba.
+6 following the year in which the parcel was certified, evidence that the required activity has taken place on each parcel in the district? has taken place on each parcer in the district: 1 1 Part IV.
+Decertification § 469.177, A. Was this TIF district decertified when the earliest of the following times was 1 subd.
+12 reached: 5404.
+12 reaction.
+1. The applicable statutory maximum duration limit under section 469.176, subdivisions 1b to 1g; § 469.176, 2. a shorter maximum duration limit if provided in the TIF plan; subd.
+1 § 469.1763, 3. when the in-district share of tax increment revenues that have been subd.
+4 collected through the end of the calendar year equals or exceed an amount sufficient to pay in-district costs and obligations; or when any deferral ends, as described under the Six-Year Rule; or e 460 177 4 4 1 6 3 1 4 4 15 6 34 § 469.177, 4. upon the later of receipt by the county auditor of a written request for subd.
+12 decertification from the authority or the decertification date specified in the request?
+B Did the authority file a confirmation of decertified TIF district form with its county auditor and transmit a completed form to the OSA? county and it is a compressed form to the confi C. Did the authority not receive any tax increment revenues from the county auditor following decertification of the district (except delinquent tax increment as permitted by section 469.176, subd.
+1f), or did the authority return any increments received after decertification (per section 469.1763, subd.
+4(g)(4))?
+Part V. Audit Conclusion TD1 11.
+1 1 d d 1' 4 1 ust state a conclusionbased on this questionnaire and any other audit procedures performed the legal provisions reviewed relating to Tax Increment Financing. edwhe ther the e client has complied with the legal provisions reviewed relating to Tax increment Financing.
+Conclusion: conclusion. İ